dthelouie/dota_guys/README.md

 * View your recent matches and their results
 * View stats and other data for individual matches
 * View recent matches of other players
+* If you're not logged in, you can search for players by searching for their 32-bit or 64-bit Steam ID